suapapa/arduino_sketch_balcon123/README.md

 Arduino sketch to made DIY foot controller.

-By using Arduino as USB-HID, can makes bind a key to release easier and, also, can expend to three fedals with minimal cost.
+By using Arduino as USB-HID, can makes bind a key to release easier and, also, can expend to three pedals with minimal cost.
-Only one usb slot used for three fedals.
+Only one usb slot used for three pedals.

-The [fedal](http://ibuy.kr/iAiAUWa) I used is only -about- $2 for each in Korea. :)
+The [pedal](http://ibuy.kr/iAiAUWa) I used is only -about- $2 for each in Korea. :)

 ## History